Escartin85/TestDotfive/QuestionsTest.md

 I am not really sure, but I think that JSON columns is used when is needed to insert an JSON string into a table of data base.
 To input structured data into a table that expect and unstructured data.

 ## 11. When would you use a stored procedure and why?
+To save SQL statements to re use it.
+Like to have a repository of query code inside our database.

 ## 12. When is it inadvisable to rely upon ORM?